How to be associated at IRH-ICUB

 Ilie Pârvu (2015-2016)

-Ana Petrache (2017-onwards) is a philosopher, PhD in Philosophy, École Pratique des Hautes Etudes (religious sciences) & University of Bucharest (political sciences).
+Ana Petrache (2017-2018) is a philosopher, PhD in Philosophy, École Pratique des Hautes Etudes (religious sciences) & University of Bucharest (political sciences).
 She has been a Postdoctoral Fellow at Foundation for Interreligious and Intercultural Research and Dialogue, University of Geneva.
 Her work focuses on the relationship between religion and politics in the 20th century Western Europe.
 Her present research interests includes political theology, interreligious and ecumenical dialogue, political philosophy, philosophy of history.
 During her PhD and postdoctoral studies, she was engaged in several research projects in University of Fribourg, Switzerland and Institut Catholique de la Méditeranée, Marseille.
 Her book Gaston Fessard, un chrétien de rite dialectique? is forthcoming at Cerf, 2017.

 Laurențiu Staicu (2015-2016) is Reader at the Faculty of Philosophy, Chair of Theoretical Philosophy and Logic, University of Bucharest.
 He is the author of Metafizica genurilor naturale (The Metaphysics of Natural Kinds), University of Bucharest Publishing House, Bucharest, Romania, 2007.
 As associated scholar of Institute of Research in the Humanities, Laurentiu Staicu will act as scientific mentor for Dr. Ciprian Jeler’s research project entitled Groups, populations and statistics: Taking the ambiguity out of multi-level natural selection.